March 2023 Update:

-Risk levels for Highly Pathogenic Avian Influenza have increased and new cases are expected to be found as migratory birds move South:
+Risk levels for Highly Pathogenic Avian Influenza have increased and new cases are expected as migratory birds make their way back home to Alberta or fly through.

-Update #5: Information on Avian Influenza for Small Flock Poultry Keepers – September 6, 2022
+Information on Avian Influenza for Small Flock Poultry Keepers – March 20, 2023.

 HPAI is not a food safety concern.
 There is no evidence to suggest that eating cooked poultry or eggs could transmit HPAI to humans.